Why The Arts?• Explore your creative potential

 - Performing Arts includes the study and performance of theatre, music, and dance.
 You will learn and apply improvisation and acting techniques, and study musical forms from around the world.

-You may choose to combine your Arts major with a professional major in Early Childhood Education, Elementary Education, Special Education, or Social Work.
+You may choose to combine your Arts major with a professional major.
 You may also minor in Community Arts, Music, Theatre, Visual Arts, or Art History.
 In addition, you may choose the Arts for your undergraduate major as part of Wheelock's dual degree program leading to a master's in Child Life.

 - African American Music